tamothee/IOTS/proposal/Readme.md

 If they enable two-factor authentication for their social login, they will also be able to use it to access our website.
 <br/>
 <br/>
-Mongodb is used to save our user device information to the cloud.
+Mongodb is used to save our user door lock information to the cloud.
 Mongodb uses enterprise level security features such as network isolation and access, encryption of data in transit and at rest and granular database auditing.
 Mongodb is also compliant with ISO27001, ISO27017, ISO27018, SOC 2, CSA STAR, PCI DSS, HIPAA, HITRUST, VPAT (Section 508) and GDPR.
-Thus, we are confident that user device information is stored securely.
+Thus, we are confident that user door lock information is stored securely.
 <br/>
 <br/>
 Our website is hosted in the cloud by Vercel.
 Our solution is resilient, secure, and highly available thanks to Vercel.
 Vercel uses